 Tbilisi from above: Mtatsminda park and the Funicular

-One is Mtatsminda park, which houses a marginally run down theme park.
-Ignore the rusty creaks of the rides and the absolutely wretched music coming out of the tin can loudspeakers–the view of the city from there is the tits.
+One is Mtatsminda Park, which houses a marginally run-down theme park.
+Ignore the rusty creaks of the rides and the absolutely wretched music coming out of the tin can loudspeakers–the view of the city from there is incredible.